amadeus/DynamicTextarea-Mootools-Class/README.md

 DynamicTextarea
 ===========
-Purpose: Provides a lightweight plugin for the textarea tag that dynmically resizes based on its content that has no UI glitches or quirks
+Purpose: Provides a lightweight plugin for the textarea tag that dynamically resizes based on its content that has no UI glitches or quirks

 [Demo](http://enmassellc.com/misc/dynamicTextarea.html "Demo")
 ![Screenshot 1](http://dl.dropbox.com/u/18782/dynamicTextarea.jpg)